![]() |

 Mellotrons used:

-Pallas' discography, as you can see from the above, is an almost hopelessly tangled mess, with one album being released in three entirely different versions on three different formats, so the 'CDs only' crowd are going to be a little disappointed.
+Pallas' discography, as you can see from the above, is an almost hopelessly tangled mess, one album being released in three entirely different versions on three different formats, so the 'CDs only' crowd are going to be a little disappointed.
 Time to dig out your old turntables and tape decks...

-Now, here the confusion starts in earnest; two years later, an LP emerged with the same title, and similar sleeve artwork.
+Now, here the confusion starts in earnest; two years later, an LP emerged with the same title and similar sleeve artwork.
 However, only four of the cassette's six tracks appear, with a studio version of the title track (not on the tape) tacked onto the beginning of the album.
 OK, that's four out of six easily available, but whither Five To Four and Flashpoint?
 In late 1998 (yes, fifteen years later...), a CD crept out, adding to the confusion still further.
-Again, four tracks from the tape, with two different to the album...
+Again, four tracks from the tape, two different to the album...
 OK, it's great that various single-only tracks are now on CD, but what about the other two live tracks?
 The version of Crown Of Thorns on the CD is the later EMI studio version, so although all six tracks are available in one form or another, only four of them are the original versions.
-Wouldn't it have been better to have put out a double CD with one disc being the original tape, and the other being single-only tracks and the odds'n'sods they must have lying around somewhere?
+Wouldn't it have been better to have put out a double CD with one disc being the original tape and the other being single-only tracks and the odds'n'sods they must have lying around somewhere?
 I suppose that ups the cost and reduces the sales; plus ça change....
 Anyway, the other tracks on the CD are worth hearing, but none of 'em are a patch on the missing live tracks.
 So... in order to get all six original tracks, you'll have to buy the CD and find a copy of the LP, too.
 Confused?
 You should be...

-By 1984, Pallas had been signed to EMI in the wake of Marillion, and immediately entered into an argument over what exactly they were going to put on their first album for the label.
-The band wanted to record their entire 'Atlantis' suite, parts of which had been around since Arrive Alive days, but EMI refused to sanction a double album, so the concept was ruthlessly slashed to two (admittedly lengthy) tracks, with another two recorded for b-sides, along with Crown Of Thorns and Heart Attack.
-The Eddy Offord-produced The Sentinel sounds like a bit of a compromise, to be honest, although it's still an excellent album; Arrive Alive turns up again, rearranged, with a new title (copyright problems, I believe), and there are two other shorter tracks, but Ark Of Infinity manages to be suitably grandiose, and the 'Atlantis' tracks, Rise And Fall and Atlantis itself are both superb, although Atlantis was cut from fifteen minutes plus to about eight for the album.
+By 1984, Pallas had been signed to EMI in the wake of Marillion and immediately entered into an argument over what exactly they were going to put on their first album for the label.
+The band wanted to record their entire 'Atlantis' suite, parts of which had been around since Arrive Alive days, but EMI refused to sanction a double album, so the concept was ruthlessly slashed to two (admittedly lengthy) tracks, with another two recorded for b-sides, along with studio takes of Crown Of Thorns and Heart Attack.
+The Eddy Offord-produced The Sentinel sounds like a bit of a compromise, to be honest, although it's still an excellent album; Arrive Alive turns up again, rearranged, with a new title (copyright problems, I believe) and there are two other shorter tracks, but Ark Of Infinity manages to be suitably grandiose, while the 'Atlantis' tracks, Rise And Fall and Atlantis itself are both superb, although Atlantis was cut from fifteen minutes plus to about eight for the album.

 Unfortunately, The Sentinel highlighted vocalist Euan Lowson's shortcomings, so after touring the album, he was quietly replaced by Alan Reed, the diminutive singer from Scotland's second best-known prog band, Abel Ganz.
 Their first release featuring him was the Knightmoves EP, featuring future Pallas classic Sanctuary, with some wonderful choirs in the closing section.
-Nightmare has some suitably doomy strings, but although initial live versions of lead track Strangers (then still known as Stranger In A Strange Land) featured a Mellotron church organ run on the intro, the song was completely rearranged for the studio, and a rather lesser synth part replaced it.
+Nightmare has some suitably doomy strings, but although initial live versions of lead track Strangers (then still known as Stranger In A Strange Land) featured a Mellotron church organ run on the intro, the song was completely rearranged for the studio and a rather lesser synth part replaced it.

-In late '88, Pallas disappeared from view, leaving most of us thinking they'd quietly called it a day, but five years later they suddenly lurched into view at a UK prog festival, sans 'Tron.
+In late '88, Pallas disappeared from view, leaving most of us thinking they'd quietly called it a day, but five years later they suddenly lurched into view at a UK prog festival, sans Mellotron.
 They promptly disappeared for another five years, before reappearing in 1998 with a new album, Beat the Drum, sadly in a similar vein to The Wedge, plus the aforementioned Arrive Alive CD.
 This presaged a veritable flurry of activity from the band; at the time of writing (late 2001), there has been the previously-mentioned Live Our Lives and another studio album, The Cross and the Crucible, with gigs now occurring annually.
-Oh, and Ronnie Brown's back, meaning each keyboard player has now had two stints in the band.
+Oh and Ronnie Brown's back, meaning each keyboard player has now had two stints in the band.
 Careful, chaps, you might start getting (un?)favourable comparisons with Yes...

 In early 2002, Pallas suddenly sprung Mythopoeia on an unsuspecting public.
 Well, who'd have thought that a progressive band from the outer reaches of Scotland would be the first to come up with such a revolutionary idea?
 Maybe because they feel they've got nothing to lose, Pallas decided to release six hours of demos, live tracks etc. to the general public in the form of a CD-ROM of MP3s, plus videos and stills, all tied together with a nice little CD-ROM presentation.
 And all for twelve quid.
 Despite the rather ropey (read: un-commercially releasable) quality of most of the tracks, this disc is an absolute triumph; many unreleased tracks, including, at last, the full 'Atlantis' concept as it was originally conceived.
 Now, correct me if I'm wrong, but don't I recognise a few of those tracks from bootlegs, right down to the same type of hiss?
 No matter; not only is much of the music magnificent, but there's a raft of previously-unheard Mellotron material, particularly on the live stuff.
-The disc is sub-divided into no less than seven sections covering different periods of the band's career, including two so-called 'lost albums'.
+The disc is sub-divided into no fewer than seven sections covering different periods of the band's career, including two so-called 'lost albums'.
 Oddly, I've discovered five tracks that aren't listed on the interactive menus; four of them are listed at the end and appear to be late-period demos, but the fifth is Calm Before The Storm, part of the 'Atlantis' suite that I know from a bootleg.
 I can only assume that this is one of those technical hitches commonly known as a 'mistake', which is a shame, as I can imagine many users won't bother to go into their file manager to access tracks individually.

 So, to 'Atlantis'.
 As mentioned above, Pallas wanted their first major-label outing to be a double album of their entire 'Atlantis' concept, nixed by EMI on (presumably) cost grounds.
-Listening to this material in sequence, their decision is revealed to be an artistic error; many of the tracks are tied together by common themes, in true concept album style, and at least one track (The Cell) is an absolute classic, better than several Sentinel tracks.
-Calm Before The Storm is built around the 'Atlantis' Mellotron choir part, and Rise And Fall is so 'Tron-heavy that it seems inconceivable that the studio version has none.
+Listening to this material in sequence, their decision is revealed to be an artistic error; many of the tracks are tied together by common themes, in true concept album style and at least one track (The Cell) is an absolute classic, better than several Sentinel tracks.
+Calm Before The Storm is built around the 'Atlantis' Mellotron choir part and Rise And Fall is so Mellotron-heavy that it seems inconceivable that the studio version has none.
 Most of the pieces that ended up on The Sentinel are in extended versions here, or rather, non-edited.
 I have a bootleg of March On Atlantis/Atlantis that hits the twenty-minute mark, which is about right going by these versions.
-Sadly, there are no proper studio versions of much of this material, and there's zero chance that Pallas will ever re-record this material properly; anyway, the Mellotron parts would be played on anodyne generic string and choir samples, so be thankful for this disc!
+Sadly, there are no proper studio versions of much of this material and there's zero chance that Pallas will ever re-record this material properly; anyway, the Mellotron parts would be played on anodyne generic string and choir samples, so be thankful for this disc!

-The 1984-5 'missing album' has several tracks with bits of 'Tron thrown in; on Lighthouse it's almost inaudible, but the demo of Nightmare and the early Stranger are loaded with it.
-Stranger In A Strange Land is particularly interesting as a prime example of well-played Mellotron pipe organ; I remember seeing them play this version live, and was rather disappointed that it was so heavily rearranged on the Knightmoves EP.
-After this period, the 'Tron use tails off sharply; as you can see, there are a handful of tracks from the Wedge/Voices in the Dark period, but nothing to write home about, really, particularly including War Of Words, originally available on the piss-poor SI Magazine: Compilation Disc.
+The 1984-5 'missing album' has several tracks with bits of Mellotron thrown in; on Lighthouse it's almost inaudible, but the demo of Nightmare and the early Stranger are loaded with it.
+Stranger In A Strange Land is particularly interesting as a prime example of well-played Mellotron pipe organ; I remember seeing them play this version live and was rather disappointed that it was so heavily rearranged on the Knightmoves EP.
+After this period, the Mellotron use tails off sharply; as you can see, there are a handful of tracks from the Wedge/Voices in the Dark period, but nothing to write home about, really, particularly including War Of Words, originally available on the piss-poor SI Magazine: Compilation Disc.
 By this time, the music had taken a sharp lurch towards the 'pop-prog' style Pallas would unfortunately make their own in the late '80s.
 Recent works are slightly more back on track, but I wouldn't hold your breath waiting for another Arrive Alive or Sentinel.

 In 2005, a company called River Records released a pair of live discs from Radio Clyde's archives, nicely filling a couple of gaps in the band's discography.
 The River Sessions 1 was recorded in early '83, featuring Euan on vocals, of course, playing a similar set to when I first saw the band a few months earlier.
 We get three (or four, depending on what you're counting) from Arrive Alive and, at long last, a decent recording of their 'classical medley' encore of the time, A Little Bit Of Culture (which seems to have more of a Scottish bent than the version I used to hear).
 Mind you, when I say 'decent', what I actually mean is 'good bootleg'; I've heard better-sounding boots, to be honest, although this is invaluable for fans of Pallas' early material.
 The Mellotron parts on Queen Of The Deep (without its original piano intro), Crown Of Thorns and The Ripper are present and correct, with nothing to be heard on Arrive Alive (still under its original title) or A Little Bit Of Culture.

-The River Sessions 2 dates from their Uriah Heep support slot from mid-'85, and apart from a re-run of Crown Of Thorns, is barely recognisable as the same band as on 1.
+The River Sessions 2 dates from their Uriah Heep support slot from mid-'85 and apart from a re-run of Crown Of Thorns, is barely recognisable as the same band as on 1.
 Replacing Euan with Alan Reed lost the band some character but gained it someone who could actually sing, his voice harmonising well with Murray's, while the new (as in 'post-Sentinel') material marks their shift towards the 'stadium prog' sound with which they've doggedly stuck to the present day.
 Unfortunately, the album exchanges sonic clarity for tracklisting accuracy, completely missing the Atlantis finale segued into from Sanctuary; I mean, it's even got its own track number...
 Ronnie plays the expected Mellotron parts on Shock Treatment, Crown Of Thorns, Sanctuary and Atlantis, with a few unexpected choir chords at the beginning of the Stranger (In A Strange Land)/Eyes In The Night segue, although it's less Mellotronically-worthwhile than the previous volume.
 It's interesting to note that the band obviously had considerable input into these releases, with insightful sleevenotes and artwork taken from singles sleeves of the period.

 Incidentally, it seems that after Mike Stobbie left the band for the second time, he took the Novatron with him (it apparently always belonged to him, anyway).
 I believe it sat in a state of disrepair for some years before he sold it to UK electronicists Add N to (X), who used it on three albums before splitting and selling it on to I Monster.